Thermal Hall Conductivity as a Probe of Gap Structure in Multi-band Superconductors: The Case of $\rm Ba_{1-x}K_xFe_2As_2$

-The curves of $\kappa_{xy}$ vs. $H$ at fixed $T$ are displayed in Fig. \ref{figkxy}.
+The curves of $\kappa_{xy}$ vs. $H$ at fixed $T$ are displayed in Fig.~\ref{Fig1}(b) and ~\ref{Fig1}(c).
 Both above and below $T_c$, the sign of $\kappa_{xy}$ is positive (hole-like).
 Above $T_c$, $\kappa_{xy}$ is strictly linear in $H$ (up to 14 T).
 As $T$ decreases from 100 K to $T_c$, the slope of $\kappa_{xy}$ vs. $H$ increases gradually until $T_c$, where it undergoes a sharp increase.
 In the normal state, $\kappa_{xy}$ originates from the Lorentz force acting on the charge carriers (the Hall effect is also hole-like).
 Below $T_c$, the scattering of qps from pinned vortex lines possesses a right-left asymmetry which leads to a large $\kappa_{xy}$~\cite{Cleary,Krishana,Durst}.
-The asymmetry originates from the circulation of the supercurrent around the vortex core and the Volovik effect.
+The asymmetry originates from the circulation of the supercurrent around the vortex core and the Volovik effect ~\cite{Volovik}.
 The qp Hall current initially scales linearly with the vortex line density $n_V = |B|/\phi_0$, where $B$ is the flux density and $\phi_0$ the superconducting flux quantum.
-At large $B$, however, vortex scattering also severely reduces the mean-free-path of the qps (see below), resulting in a negative curvature in $\kappa_{xy}(H)$.
-In Fig. \ref{figkxy}b, the steady increase in curvature is clearly seen as $T$ decreases from 20 to 7 K.
+At large $B$, however, vortex scattering also reduces the mean-free-path of the qps (see below), resulting in a negative curvature in $\kappa_{xy}(H)$.
+In Fig.~\ref{Fig1}(c), the steady increase in curvature is seen as $T$ decreases from 20 to 7 K.

-\bfig[h] \incl[width=7cm]{FigKxy0N.eps} { The $T$ dependence of the weak-field slope $\kappa'_{xy0} \equiv \lim_{H\rightarrow 0} \kappa_{xy}/H$ (solid circles with error bars).
-As $T$ falls below $T_c$, $\kappa'_{xy0}$ displays a steep increase to reach a peak at 18 K, reminiscent of the behavior in $\rm YBa_2Cu_3O_7$.
-For comparison, the quantity $A\alpha\kappa_e$ (with $A$ = 0.033, see below) is plotted as the dashed curve, and the electronic term $\kappa_e$, inferred from Eq. \ref{vortex}, is displayed as open circles. } \efig
+\bfig[t] \incl[width=8.65cm]{Fig2.eps} { (color online) (a) $T$ dependence of the weak-field slope $\kappa'_{xy0} \equiv \lim_{H\rightarrow 0} \kappa_{xy}/H$ (solid circles with error bars).
+As $T$ falls below $T_c$, $\kappa'_{xy0}$ displays a steep increase to reach a peak at 18 K. For comparison, the quantity $A\alpha\kappa_e$ (with $A$ = 0.033, see below) is plotted as the dashed curve, and the electronic term $\kappa_e$, inferred from Eq. \ref{vortex}, is displayed as open circles.
+Curves of $\kappa_{xx}$ vs. $H$ at fixed $T$ measured with thermocouples to 14 T (b) and with RuO$_x$ sensors to 35 T (c).
+In both, fits to Eq. \ref{vortex} are shown as thin curves. } \efig